The Crisis Now

-People with intellectual and developmental disabilities deserve the opportunity to lead full, meaningful lives.
-But they must have support for everything from eating, bathing and administering medication to job and life-skills training.
-That support comes from a statewide network of nonprofit provider agencies and their dedicated, trained workforce of direct support professionals (DSPs) — a workforce that is in tragically short supply.
+People with intellectual and developmental disabilities (IDD) deserve the opportunity to lead full, meaningful lives.
+But most need support for everything from eating, bathing and administering medication to job and life-skills training.
+That support comes from a statewide network of community provider agencies and their dedicated, trained workforce of direct support professionals (DSPs) — a workforce that is in tragically short supply.

 Long before COVID-19, community providers were already struggling to keep and recruit DSPs because of significant underfunding from the state.
 The current “Great Resignation” only worsens the existing problem as qualified caregivers seek higher paying, less demanding jobs.
 Unlike retail or restaurants facing staff shortages all over the country, providers can’t trim back hours or close on certain days.
 People with IDD need consistent, uninterrupted care — most need it 24/7, 365 days a year.